 Ultimately, your data science bootcamp experience is what you make of it.
 You can cater it to your lifestyle and time but most importantly be prepared to work hard and take advantage of the resources and technical experts available to you during the program.

 How do I choose the right bootcamp?

 As mentioned above, bootcamps are worth it when you find one that is best to fit your needs.

 Here are a few factors to keep in mind when choosing a bootcamp:

 Make sure the curriculum is in line with your career goals and interests.
-You can also dabble in some free introductory workshops to get some experience and see if it is right for you.
+You can also dabble in Free Data Science Prep Work to get some experience and see if it is right for you.

 Check to see if the program has an alumni network, student study groups, and general networking opportunities.

 Does the bootcamp offer part-time and full-time options?
 Some bootcamps even provide flexible pacing programs that you can easily work around your schedule.
 This is especially helpful if you need to maintain a job while you are also enrolled in a bootcamp.

 Finally, choose a bootcamp that provides career services.
 For most people, the goal of completing a bootcamp is to get placed into a full-time job following graduation.
 With the help of career services on campus or online, this process can become a lot less scary and cumbersome to navigate.